hirumi16489/hanbyeol/README.md

 ## Java project about chat

 We are 6 people working on a java project.
-The goal of the website is to propose a chat using websocket
+The goal of the website is to propose a chat using websocket.
+We are awesome people.

 ### Technical Stack
  * Java